Final Credit Check Before Completion

 If you’re worried you might fail your mortgage lender’s final credit checks for a reason more serious than a slight dip in your credit score, speak to a mortgage broker.

-This is very much in your best interest as the right mortgage broker can increase your chances of passing the final credit check by providing the following services…
+This is in your best interest as the right mortgage broker can increase your chances of passing the final credit check by providing the following services…

-• Advise you about how to keep your credit report intact ahead of the final checks
+• Advise you on how to keep your credit report intact before the final checks.

 • Spot any issues that might derail your application and help you solve them